daanvdk/fibro/README.md

 - `down` moves the cursor down
 - `enter` selects the item under the cursor, if its a directory it will change to this directory, otherwise it will open the item in `$EDITOR`
+- `tab` marks the item under the cursor
+- `alt+a` marks all items, if everything is already marked it unmarks everything instead
+- `shift+up` marks the item under the cursor and then moves the cursor up
+- `shift+down` marks the item under the cursor and then moves the cursor down
 - `alt+h` toggles the display of hidden files
 - `alt+c` creates a file or directory, if the name endswith a / its assumed to be a directory, otherwise a file, parent directories are also created automatically
 - `alt+r` renames the item under the cursor
+- `alt+m` moves all marked items to the current path
+- `alt+shift+m` copies all marked items to the current path
-- `alt+d` deletes the item under the cursor
+- `alt+d` deletes all marked items, if there are none it deletes the item under the cursor
 - `alt+p` goes back in history
 - `alt+n` goes forward in history
 - `alt+shift+p` goes all the way back in history